 Puss in Boots: The Last Wish has taken the world by storm ever since its December holiday release last year.
-The latest swashbuckling entry in the Shrek franchise, and a standalone sequel to 2011’s Puss in Boots, has won over the hearts of millions at the box office with a current gross surpassing $442 million.
+The latest swashbuckling entry in the Shrek franchise, and a standalone sequel to 2011’s Puss in Boots, has won over the hearts of millions at the box office with a final gross surpassing $484 million.
 Puss in Boots: The Last Wish director Joel Crawford and co-director Januel Mercado expertly craft a unique painterly animation style, mature themes, and loveable characters in a way that’s totally fresh for DreamWorks Animation studios.
-This epic journey has swiftly reignited the fervor for not only the titular feline swordsman and the Shrek universe, but also for animation to be taken seriously as a medium for storytelling beyond just children.
+With a script written by Paul Fisher, Tommy Swerdlow, and Tom Wheeler, this epic journey has swiftly reignited the fervor for not only the titular feline swordsman and the Shrek universe but also for animation to be taken seriously as a medium for storytelling beyond just children.

 Following our first exclusive interview with Puss in Boots: The Last Wish director Joel Crawford, we had the chance to join him for another fruitful conversation – this time joined by co-director Januel Mercado.
 In honor of the home release of Puss in Boots: The Last Wish on 4K Ultra HD, Blu-ray, and DVD, the directors dish out highly insightful behind-the-scenes details and easter eggs that fans should be on the hunt for.
 Additionally, we put those growing rumors of Crawford’s involvement in Kung Fu Panda 4 to rest.
 Both of our interviews with the Puss in Boots: The Last Wish director(s) are filled with unique tidbits, so enjoy!

 Exclusive Interview with directors Joel Crawford and Januel Mercado for Puss in Boots: The Last Wish